DevSpen/d.js-BDScript-Documentation/README.md

+## ⚠️ This repository has been achived and will receive no future updates. ⚠️

 # d.js-BDScript Documentation
 You can find the documentation [here](https://djsbdscript.gitbook.io/docs/).
 This GitHub reposorory is for user's of d.js-BDScript to be able to contribute to the documentation.